Are pill reminders “magic pill” for non-adherence owing to forgetfulness - Acare HCP Global

-Pill reminders: Addressing non-adherence owing to forgetfulness
+Pill reminders: Adressing non-adherence owing to forgetfulness

 Medication adherence is defined by the World Health Organization as “the degree to which the person’s behavior corresponds with the agreed recommendations from a health care provider”2.
 World Health Organization (WHO) suggests that patients are considered adherent if they take 80% of their prescribed medicines4.
 There are different stages of treatment where non-adherence can occur.
 Firstly, during treatment initiation, where patients may decide not to start their treatment at all.
 This is followed by the treatment implementation stage, where patients may use prescribed treatment suboptimally or not follow the medication schedule.
 Lastly, patients may stop treatment prematurely, leading to premature treatment discontinuation5.